fiskaltrust/portal-manual-doc/doc/handbook-fr/company.md

 Enter the first and last name in the field _Signatory_![Number 1](../images/Numbers/circle-1o.png).
 By activating the checkbox![Number 2](../images/Numbers/circle-2o.png) the _Terms and Conditions_ and the _Privacy Policy_ of fiskaltrust must be accepted.
 To read them entirely the link on the words can be clicked.

-A click on the Button \[Sign\] activates the role and signs the contract.
+A click on the Button <kbd>[Sign]</kbd> activates the role and signs the contract.
 For this an email with the contract as an attachment and the confirmation of the new role is sent to the active user.

 ![Email with contract for the enabled role](images/AccountProfile/EnabledRole-eMail.png) Email with contract for the enabled role